makkus/docker-seafile/Manual.md

 Last, but most importantly, the seafile user data is backed up, using rsync, to **/backup/seafile/data**.
 Since Seafile uses a git-like format to store the libraries, data can't be read directly via filesystem tools from this folder.

 If that is necessary, one could change the backup script and make an rsync from the webdav endpoint, or possibly setup fuse and use that.

+## Connect to containers

+In case of problems, you can manually connect to (running) containers, using *docker exec*, which works similar to ssh.
+For convenience, there are 3 wrapper scripts for each of the running containers:

+    ./connect_db.sh
+    ./connect_seafile.sh
+    ./connect_nginx.sh

+## Upgrade seafile

+If you want to upgrade your seafile server, there is also a wrapper script:

+    ./seafile-upgrade.sh <target_version>

+This logs into the seafile container, stops the seafile service, downloads the updated package, extracts it and puts it into the right place (/opt/seafile).

+Because I could not be bothered to do all the string version matching stuff that would have been required, and also because I think it's safer, there is some manual work.
+The wrapper script will print out some help text as to what needs to be done.